Stream-Net/StreamNet/README.md

     "SaslMechanism": "Plain",
     "SecurityProtocol": "SaslPlaintext",
     "Username": "your_user",
-    "Password": "your_password"
+    "Password": "your_password",
+    "RetryCount": 3,
+    "TimeToRetryInSeconds" : 1
 }
 ```
 ### appsettings configuration fields

-1. BootstrapServers: server where your kafka is running, with the port.<br>
+1. **BootstrapServers**: server where your kafka is running, with the port.<br>
-2. SaslMechanism: Authorization mechanism used on server-side, this field accepts the following values:
+2. **SaslMechanism**: Authorization mechanism used on server-side, this field accepts the following values:
    1. "GssApi"
    2. "Plain"
    3. "ScramSha256"
    4. "ScramSha512"
    5. "OAuthBearer"
-3. SecurityProtocol: The security protocol used to authorize your user at the kafka broker-side, this field accepts the following values:
+3. **SecurityProtocol**: The security protocol used to authorize your user at the kafka broker-side, this field accepts the following values:
    1. Plaintext
    2. Ssl
    3. SaslPlaintext
    4. SaslSsl
-4. Username: your username.
+4. **Username**: your username.
-5. Pasword: your password.
+5. **Pasword**: your password.
+6. **RetryCount**: Number of retentatives your consumer will do, before sending the message o dead letter topic.
+7. **TimeToRetryInSeconds**: The interval between retentatives for the consumer.

 ## Producer